Conversion Optimization

 6. BOSE: Combine the “right” imagery & words to sell

-Sound tech and product company Bose has earned their place in offline & online shopping for a good reason—they clearly show what makes a good product page by prioritizing imagery:
+Sound tech and product company Bose has earned their place in offline & online shopping for a good reason—they set a standard of what a good product page example looks like – and it’s all by prioritizing imagery:

-✅ They use multiple visual formats to drive product exclusivity—these include static images, GIFs as well as video content
+They use multiple visual formats to drive product exclusivity—these include static images, GIFs, and video content.

 Key Takeaway: If you’re suggesting an upgrade, it’s a good idea to draw out a visually enriched comparison chart between the new and old editions—this works well to convince shoppers about the price difference.